freemindhv/tq.NET/README.md

 ##Usage
 ```
   -?, --help, -h             Prints this help message
   -f, -F, --featured         Shows the featured Streams
   -t, -T, --top, --top-games Shows the Top Games sorted by viewers
   -s, --search=VALUE         Searches for a stream
   -C, --channel=VALUE        Retrieve information about a channel
+  -S, --stream=VALUE         Retrieve information about a stream
  ```

 ###Featured Streams